|Fabric also known as||Paper taffeta, shot silk|

 Taffeta Fabric Certifications Available

 This type of fabric may be eligible for a wide variety of different forms of certification depending on the material from which it is made.
 When silk fabric is made within the United States, for instance, it may be eligible for U.S. Department of Agriculture (USDA) organic certification if it is made using sustainable and non-toxic standards.
-The European Union's organic product certification service may provide similar certification to silk products that are grown in Europe, and an organization called Global Organic Textile Standard (GOTS) provides organic certification services for products that are made all over the world.
+The European Union's organic product certification service may provide similar certification to silk products that are grown in Europe.

 If taffeta is made from synthetic substances, such as polyester, it may be eligible for Global Recycle Standard (GRS) certification if it is made with 100 percent recycled materials.
 Otherwise, it is possible to ascertain the quality of polyester or rayon taffeta fabric product based on whether or not it is labeled as being in compliance with ISO 9001 standards.
 If an American-made textile has also been certified by the American National Standards Institute (ANSI), it is guaranteed to be high-quality.